A b o u t

 Paula Parole (1992) holds a BA from the Academy of Fine Art Maastricht, where she specialised in film and graduated with distinction in 2016.
 After releasing two award-winning short films, she shifted her focus to fine art, while working as an art mediator for the Boros Collection Berlin.

 Since 2020, Paula has been based in London.
-She earned a Graduate Diploma and a Master of Fine Art, both with distinction, from Chelsea College of Art and Central Saint Martins, UAL - the latter supported by the Mona Hatoum Foundation Scholarship.
+She earned a Graduate Diploma and a Master of Fine Art, both with distinction, from Chelsea College of Art and Central Saint Martins, UAL, for which she was awarded the Mona Hatoum Foundation Scholarship.

-Her work has been exhibited across the UK, Netherlands, Germany, and China, including institutions like TATE Collective, Guts Gallery, Liliya Art Gallery, Filet Gallery, Safehouse Gallery, Hypha Studios, Koppel X, Bombfactory Art Foundation and Bonian Space, Beijing.
-She has been a finalist for the Prisma Art Prize, shortlisted for New Contemporaries 2024, and featured in Muse Magazine, ArtUltra, ArtPlugged, FAD Magazine and the Financial Times
+Her work has been exhibited across the UK, Netherlands, Germany, and China, including institutions like TATE Collective, Guts Gallery, Liliya Art Gallery, Bonian Space, Filet Gallery, Safehouse Gallery, Hypha Studios, Koppel X, and Bombfactory Art Foundation.
+She has been a finalist for the Prisma Art Prize, shortlisted for New Contemporaries 2024, and featured in Muse Magazine, ArtUltra, ArtPlugged, FAD Magazine and the Financial Times.

-She also co-founded of the Filthy Fox Auction Club, introducing a selection of art graduates each year with works for auction to sustain their early careers.
-The first auction, held in East London in November 2022, challenged traditional art sales and has supported over 40 emerging artists since.
+She also co-founded the Filthy Fox Auction Club, which introduces a selection of art graduates each year through auction to support early careers.
+Its first event, held in East London in 2022, challenged traditional sales and has supported over 40 emerging artists so far.